AZBevier/sims/SEL32/README.md

 O/S from a UTX or MPX SDT tape.
 The disk image can be booted, initialized, and can run many of the UTX and MPX utilities and programs.
 Ethernet is supported on UTX and may be added to MPX in the future.
 Eight terminals can be used to access MPX or UTX via Telnet port 4747.
-The sumulator hasr support for excess 64 floating point arithmetic and passes the 32/27 and 32/67 FP diags.
+The sumulator has support for excess 64 floating point arithmetic and passes the 32/27 and 32/67 FP diags.